robzed/GitSnoopPushover/README.md

 */10 * * * * python3 GitSnoopPushover.py some/dir "10 minutes ago" 234afij3rksmfsdiofj3 3kjesfi4rt39ufeoijsf

+This should even for directories outside a git repo (since we use log, we change the path first).

-You might need to change directory, depending on things (always try python3 GitSnoopPushover.py with arguments on the command line first to see what is happening) - this assumes that the GitSnooperPushover.py is in your home directory:
+However, you might need to change directory, depending on things (always try python3 GitSnoopPushover.py with arguments on the command line first to see what is happening) - this assumes that the GitSnooperPushover.py is in your home directory:

 */10 * * * * cd some/dir && python3 ~/GitSnoopPushover.py .
 "10 minutes ago" 234afij3rksmfsdiofj3 3kjesfi4rt39ufeoijsf